1 Hour Free Play Keep Your Winnings Nz

 I have 5 coins that make a dollar – what could they be?

-3. Once students have had practise making totals with coins of one denomination, they should move on to combining denominations.
+These ideas can be reinforced by using a shop scenario.
+Allocate prices to a collection of items and let students make combinations of coins to total the same amount as the prices. - Once students have had practise making totals with coins of one denomination, they should move on to combining denominations.
 Start with an easy question like how manyways can I have coins that add up to 20 cents?
 (2 ways – 1x20c or 2x10c).

 What coin could you use to buy a post card that costs 40 cents?